- Fee assured

 - Cardiac devices

 Dr Foster specialises in cardiac electrophysiology and device implantation.
 He was appointed Consultant Cardiologist at Worcestershire Royal Hospital in 2012 to set up a local complex device service for the region and to lead the arrhythmia (heart rhythm disorders) and pacemaker services.
-The complex device service started in July 2013 and is rapidly growing; this means that patients from the local area no longer have to travel to other centres for their complex device implants and can have the long-term follow-up of these devices locally too.
+The complex device service started in July 2013 and has rapidly grown since; this means that patients from the local area no longer have to travel to other centres for their complex device implants and can have the long-term follow-up of these devices locally too.

 He holds an honorary consultant contract at the University Hospital of Coventry and Warwick where he works weekly performing complex ablation procedures.